pmndrs/drei/README.md

   ground={{
     height: 15, // Height of the camera that was used to create the env map (Default: 15)
     radius: 60, // Radius of the world.
 (Default 60)
-  }}
+    scale: 1000, // Scale of the backside projected sphere that holds the env texture (Default: 1000) }}
 />
 ```